ssakuma4593/ssakuma4593.github.io/_posts/2022-02-15-notary-certification.markdown

 thumbnail: notary-certificate-thumbnail.png
 alt: Massachusetts Notary Public Certificate
 project-date: February 2022
-description: In February 2022, I became a certified Notary Public in the Commonwealth of Massachusetts.
-This accomplishment represents my commitment to expanding my professional services and maintaining the highest standards of integrity and attention to detail.
-As a notary, I can authenticate documents, administer oaths, and provide crucial legal services to clients and colleagues.
-The certification process required studying Massachusetts notary laws, understanding proper procedures for document verification, and demonstrating knowledge of legal requirements.
-This achievement allows me to bridge my technical expertise with legal services, providing additional value in both personal and professional contexts.
-I take pride in being entrusted with this responsibility and the role it plays in facilitating important legal and business transactions.
+description: In February 2022, I became a certified Notary Public in the Commonwealth of Massachusetts because why not.
+I found myself in situations where someone I knew would be looking for a notary, so I looked into what it took be be a notary to be able to say "Oh, I can do that" in a moment of need.
+The hardest part was finding a lawyer to confirm that I am a good person because I don't know any practicing lawyers in the state of MA.

 ---